HurpDurp/TF2Benchmarker/README.md

 7. Specify the demo to benchmark.
 8. Start the benchmark.

+### Keys

+`Shift + F2` will stop a benchmark while it is running.
+TF2 will not immediately close, instead it will just finish the current command and stop.
+The `TFBench` window does not need focus for this to work.

+`Alt + S` will start and stop benchmarking while the window is in focus.

 ### FPS File Format

 Any file with the extention `.cfg` can be imported to use as a 'base' to bechmark against.